casinca/LLM-quest/llm_quest/experimental/magnitude_qk_clip/Readme.md

 ## The Magnitude variant

-The goal of the variant is to keep the original and most important benefits of QK-Clip, by clipping based on the largest positive attention logits, but also taking into account smallest negative attention logits.
+The goal of the variant is to keep the original and most important benefits of QK-Clip, by clipping based on the largest positive attention logits, but also taking into account the smallest negative attention logits.
 Hence, a symmetric clipping solely based on the largest magnitude of the attention logits in each head.

 So now we are finding the largest magnitude of the attention logits in each head: